r-lib/cachem/README.md

 ## Pruning

-The cache objects provided by this package have automatic pruning.
+The cache objects provided by cacheback have automatic pruning.
 (Note that pruning is not required by the API, so one could implement an API-compatible cache without pruning.)